agnwinds/python/docs/sphinx/source/atomic/free-free.rst

 :math:`\Delta=\log(x)-\log(\gamma^2)`

-Sirocco structure
+SIROCCO structure
 ================
-This data is held internally in Sirocco in the structure **gaunt_total** which has members
+This data is held internally in SIROCCO in the structure **gaunt_total** which has members

 - log_gsqrd
 - gff